-On July 29, 2024, the Company announced it had entered into a non-binding supply agreement ("Supply Agreement") with Lucid Group, Inc., maker of the world's most advanced electric vehicles, for anode active materials.
-This non-binding Supply Agreement is for an average of 5,000 tpa once the Company commences production of synthetic graphite.
+On July 29, 2024, the Company announced it had entered into a non-binding supply agreement ("Supply Agreement") with Lucid Group, Inc., maker of electric vehicles, for anode active materials.
+This nonbinding Supply Agreement is for an average of 5,000 tpa once the Company commences production of synthetic graphite AAM.
 The initial term is for 5 years, subject to early termination.
 Sales are based on an agreed price formula linked to future market pricing as well as satisfying a base-case pricing agreeable to both parties.
 The Supply Agreement is subject to other terms, conditions and termination rights that are standard for an agreement of this nature.